Ollama Herd vs exo

 What is exo?

-exo (~42K GitHub stars) is an open-source distributed inference framework built by EXO Labs.
+exo (~47K GitHub stars as of August 2026) is an open-source distributed inference framework built by EXO Labs.
 It splits a single large AI model across multiple devices using tensor and pipeline parallelism, allowing you to run models that would not fit on any one machine. exo targets Apple Silicon clusters connected via Thunderbolt or network, and exposes an OpenAI-compatible API endpoint.
 It is the leading project for model-sharding across consumer hardware.

 What is Ollama Herd?